dnjoe96/pin-gen-API/README.md

 Simple API to generate and verify 15-digit pin.

-## To run on your local machine
+## API end points
 API url: ``pin-gen-api.herokuapp.com``

-this generates a unique PIN and Serial Number. and returns it to the client in JSON format.
+Generates a unique PIN and Serial Number. and returns it to the client in JSON format.

 ### To validate the PIN and Serial Number

-for pin,
+to validate pin,
+this endpoints checks if the pin is valid or not, returnig response in JSON

 - `pin-gen-api.herokuapp.com/<pin>`